To find out which is the best backlink checker, I devised a real test.

 But it also has fewer filters and the ones they do have are not always useful.

 See for yourself:

 A lot of people like the overhauled version because it is-

 You can also import backlink data from third-party tools like Google Search Console, Ahrefs and SEMRush to get complete coverage of your link profile.

-Take some time to play around and find the right tool for you.
+So take some time to play around to find which is the best backlink checker for you.

 Because it really depends on what questions you are asking of the data.

 But for me personally:

 Ahrefs has the biggest database and THEY KNOW how to use it!